 Burgas Black Sea Coast, Bulgaria Travel Guide

 Bulgarian food has deep agricultural roots, with fresh, seasonal produce at its core.
 Ottoman rule introduced spices, slow-cooking techniques, and pastries.
-Slavic influences contribute hearty stews and dairy.
+Slavic influences contribute hearty stews and products from milk.
 Burgas, by the Black Sea, features a distinct seafood dimension.

 Bulgarians prize their unique yogurt ("kiselo mlyako") plus white brine cheese ("sirene"), foundational to many dishes.
-Grilling meats and preparing generous salads define the dining experience.
+Grilling types of meat and preparing generous salads define the dining experience.

 Tomatoes, cucumbers, peppers (often roasted), onions, potatoes, cabbage, beans.
 Used in salads, stews, and sides.